dylanR96/individuellt_projekt_Airbean_API/README.md

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To remove a promotion, add the name of the promotion you want to remove.

 Example of JSON structure for removing a promotion: